California Estate Planning - As it should be done!

 Special needs trusts can be used to provide for a loved one with disabilities or special needs without jeopardizing their eligibility for government benefits such as Medi-Cal/Medicaid or Supplemental Security Income (SSI).
 These trusts can be designed to provide for the beneficiary's needs while also preserving their eligibility for benefits.
 Special needs trusts can be funded with a variety of assets, such as cash, real estate, or investments, and can be managed by a trustee who has experience working with individuals with special needs.

-If you’re new to Estate Planning and need to learn the basics, check out our Free Course – Estate Planning in California to learn everything you need to know.
-You can also download our Free E-Book: 10 Essential Steps to Securing Your Family Legacy.
+If you’re new to Estate Planning and need to learn the basics, check out our Free On Demand Webinar – Estate Planning for Busy Parents to learn everything you need to know.

 estate planning